kisswiki/kisswiki/src/languages/zig/allocator.md

 same if you use ChildProcess.exec
 @clad code speaks better than i do: https://zigbin.io/05bf44 here is an example using an allocator with ChildProcess.exec. hope this helps

+you will need to change some *const Allocator to *Allocator if it's const it won't be able to modify its internal state when you make allocations i think there'll be some more changes needed too though